-3. Bring cash for maple bacons at Daily Dozen Doughnut.
+3. Bring cash for maple bacons at Daily Dozen Doughnut Co.

-4. The Gum: A working gag reflex prevents some of us from enjoying the gum wall, but visitors love it.
+4. The Gum: A working gag reflex prevents some of us from enjoying the gum wall, but plenty of others love it.
 Head through First Avenue’s Economy Market Atrium; a hallway between Crepe de France and the stand selling watercolor art leads to windows that overlook the wall-size salute to saliva: Gaze upon it from a safe remove.

 5. $15 bouquets are the market's biggest bargain.

 6. The Stars: Spot the red “Tom Hanks Sat Here” plaque over a stool in the Athenian seafood restaurant; a photo on the wall shows him between takes with Rob Reiner when Sleepless in Seattle filmed here.